zhili03/oneDNN/doc/graph/programming_model/low_precision.md

-A TypeCast operation performing down conversion should be inserted clearly to indicate the use of low numeric precision. oneDNN Graph implementation fully honors the API-specified numeric precision and only performs the computation using the API-specified or higher numeric precision.
+A TypeCast operation performing down conversion should be inserted clearly to indicate the use of low numeric precision. oneDNN Graph implementation fully honors the API-specified numeric precision.

 @img{bf16_programming.jpg,Figure 2: Overview of bf16 programming model.,80%,}